+II.
 RESIDENTIAL ZONES AND RESIDENTIAL USES - SPECIAL REQUIREMENTS

-The width of the driveway approach bottom shall not exceed 20 feet except when the driveway is to serve an enclosed three or four car garage, in which case the driveway approach bottom may be increased to 25 feet or 32 feet, respectively.
+The width of the driveway approach bottom shall not exceed twenty (20) feet except when the driveway is to serve an enclosed three (3) or four (4) car garage, in which case the driveway approach bottom may be increased to twenty-five (25) feet or thirty-two (32) feet, respectively.

-One additional curb opening will be permitted to a single parcel subject to the following conditions:
+One (1) additional curb opening may be permitted to a single parcel subject to the following conditions:

-The total width for all openings shall not exceed 50% of the total frontage of the parcel.
+The total width for all openings shall not exceed fifty percent (50%) of the total frontage of the parcel; and

-The openings shall be separated by at least 20 feet to retain maximum street parking.
+The curb openings shall be separated by at least twenty (20) feet to retain maximum street parking.

-Street curb openings shall not be permitted to residential property which abuts an alley.
+For new developments, proposed new street curb openings or retention of existing street curb openings shall not be permitted for residential property which abuts an alley.
+All vehicle access shall be from the alley.

-An exception may be made in the case of comer lots where the street on which the curb cut is proposed is not an arterial street and street frontage is available for the full depth of the lot, subject to the following conditions:
+An exception may be made in the case of corner lots where the street on which the proposed new or existing curb opening is not located on an arterial street and the street frontage is available for the full depth of the lot, subject to the one of the following conditions:

-Access from the street will be permitted where existing structures prevent full alley access, or additional covered off-street parking is being provided.

-The width of the curb opening shall be limited to one-half of the lot depth.
+A new curb opening from the street shall be permitted where existing utility conditions, that cannot be removed/relocated, prevent alley access and one (1) additional covered non-tandem off-street parking space beyond code required amount is being provided.
+The proposed new curb opening shall be located to maximize the remaining on-street parking; or

-In the case of duplexes, condominiums and condominium conversions, an additional driveway curb cut shall be permitted if the units are separated by a continuous vertical plane, from the ground to the rooftop, with one common wall and/or physically separated by open space.
-The resultant building product shall have the appearance of two distinct and separate units with a rear unit that has vehicle access from the alley and the front unit with vehicle access from the side street.
-No overlapping of between the front unit and rear unit floorplans shall be permitted.
+An existing curb opening can be maintained or relocated when one (1) additional covered non-tandem off-street parking spaces beyond code required amount is being provided and no loss of on-street parking is proposed.

+In no case shall there be more than one (1) street curb opening on a residential property that abuts an alley.

 Driveway grades must not exceed the listed applicable maximum slope depending on application.
-Driveways to lowered or subterranean parking must rise above the flood level or a minimum of six inches above the flow line of the street or alley, whichever is greater, before transitioning to a downward slope.
-Slope transitions shall be a minimum of five feet in length and the change of slope cannot exceed eleven percent.
+Driveways to lowered or entrances to subterranean parking must rise above the flood level or a minimum of six (6) inches above the flow line of the street or alley, whichever is greater, before transitioning to a downward slope.
+Slope transitions shall be a minimum of five (5) feet in length and the change of slope cannot exceed eleven percent (11%).

-Driveways providing only parking access - Fifteen- percent maximum slope.
+Driveways providing only parking access – Fifteen percent (15%) maximum slope.
 Must have access directly from garage into residence.

-Driveways providing vehicle and pedestrian access - Eight- percent maximum slope.
+Driveways providing vehicle and pedestrian access – Eight percent (8%) maximum slope.

-Driveways providing required parking spaces on the driveway itself – Five-percent maximum slope.
+Driveways providing required parking spaces on the driveway itself – Five percent (5%) maximum slope.

-Minor variations from the listed maximum slopes and slope changes may be granted by the Traffic Engineer when unusual site conditions are encountered.
+Minor variations from the listed maximum slopes and slope changes may be granted by the Public Works Director when unusual site conditions are encountered.

-PRIVATE STREETS - SPECIAL REQUIREMENTS

-A grading permit will be required prior to the construction of any driveway apron, sidewalk, curb, gutter or wall within the private street rights-of-way.
-The design parameters shall be in accordance with the City of Newport Beach Design Criteria and Standards for Public Works Construction.

-Also, the Public Works Department shall perform a brief review of plans prior to permit issuance.

-A Public Works encroachment permit will be required if improvements are to be constructed within 5 feet of a fire hydrant, street light or other public utility system appurtenance (i.e., valve boxes or manholes).

-A Public Works encroachment permit will be required when connecting to or relocating public utilities.
+III.
 COMMERCIAL USES

-The width of the driveway approach bottom shall not exceed 35 feet.
+The width of the driveway approach bottom shall not exceed thirty-five (35) feet.

-The total width of all driveways shall not exceed 50% of the frontage of the parcel.
+The total width of all driveways shall not exceed fifty (50%) of the frontage of the parcel.

-Commercial driveway approaches may use a curb return design with a maximum curb radius of 25 feet and a driveway approach bottom of greater than 35 feet if the following conditions are satisfied:
+Commercial driveway approaches may use a curb return design with a maximum curb radius of twenty-five (25) feet and a driveway approach bottom of greater than thirty-five (35) feet if the following conditions are satisfied: